-The Examination Regulations relating to this course are available at https://www.admin.ox.ac.uk/examregs/2019-20/mosbcimmiddeaststud/studentview/.
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosbcimmiddeaststud.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-MASTER OF STUDIES IN SYRIAC STUDIES
+29. MASTER OF STUDIES IN ORIENTAL STUDIES